aeveis/haxeflixel-display-scale-fix/README.md

 # haxeflixel-display-scale-fix
-example project to show display scale bug
+example project to show display scale bug.
+Currently NOT fixed and needs more testing.

 ## Context
 For html5 targets, on PC where the OS display scale is set to >100% or on Apple Retina displays, and when the camera's x value are set to >0, the scroll rect for the camera will display incorrectly.
 This will lead to instances where the camera will get cropped.
 This potentially happens due to the browser reporting a smaller width of the game window.